 Status Audio CB 1 - Studio Monitor Headphones

-Status Audio’s mission statement is all about delivering the highest quality of performance – at a bargain that can’t be beat.
+Status Audio’s mission statement is all about delivering the highest quality of performance – at a bargain that can’t be beaten.
 There are no frills, no shiny logos, no celebrity endorsements.
-Since they sell directly to consumers (like us) they’re able to deliver a high quality headphone without sacrificing the features that we care about the most.
+Since they sell directly to consumers (like us) they’re able to deliver a high-quality headphone without sacrificing the features that we care about the most.

 Audio performance and sound quality is the main priority here – and once you put them on – you’ll understand why.
 Our Status Audio CB 1 Review will give you all the unbiased information you need to decide if they’re right for you.

 - Closed back circumaural ear cup design

 - Ergonomic over-sized memory foam earpads (for maximum long-term listening comfort)

 - Driver Size/Type: 50 mm Drivers (for a detailed, neutral sound signature)